 Affiliate links are any sort of link out from your site where you get compensation if someone makes a transaction on the linked site.
 We use affiliate links in certain places on this site, and have an affiliate disclosure.
 Federal law says you must have an affiliate disclosure on your site if you link out to other sites and there is some sort of sales commission in place.

-If anyone is linking to your site with an affiliate or sales commission link, those also need to be nofollow links.
+If anyone is linking to your site with an affiliate or sales commission link, those should be

 One more thing we need to cover are internal links.

 Internal links are links between the pages on your site.

 Most sites have internal links in the main navigation at the top of the page, and possibly at the bottom of the page in the footer.